First Isabela Cooperative Bank: History

 The Philippine Cooperative Program of the ‘70s during the Marcos administration paved the way for the organization of cooperative banks in the country.
 A group of technocrats led by Dr. Orlando J. Sacay, the recognized father of the Philippine cooperative banking system, worked for the enactment of Presidential Decree 175, espousing the formation of economic institutions or cooperatives.
 Composed of small farmers, these cooperatives were primarily organized to look after their own interests.

-To serve as foundation of the cooperative rural banks and area marketing cooperatives, samahang nayon (pre-cooperatives) were organized in the rural areas.
+To serve as the foundation of the cooperative rural banks and area marketing cooperatives, samahang nayon (pre-cooperatives) were organized in the rural areas.
 Thus, the triangular approach to rural development—production (under the samahang nayon), credit (under a cooperative rural bank), and marketing (under an area marketing cooperative)—was put into operation.
-It was envisioned that there would be social equity, if these three vital functions of rural development will be placed in the hands of the farmers.
+It was envisioned that there would be social equity if these three vital functions of rural development were placed in the hands of the farmers.

 In 1973, the Regional Cooperative Development Program for Cagayan Valley (RCDP-CV) was launched to develop the farming communities of the region.
 With financial assistance from the Canadian International Development Agency, the program sought to: improve farm productivity; diversify agricultural production; increase household income; and install a system of cooperatives, as an indispensable support mechanism.
 The institution of the cooperative rural banking system, as a major component of the program, was in line with the recognition of the importance of rural finance for development.

 The bank was officially formed on 10 September 1976.

 It was the time when the authorized representatives of two cooperatives and 47 samahang nayon unanimously agreed and voluntarily joined together to establish a cooperative rural bank in the province of Isabela.
 The primordial objective for its establishment was to provide financing to farmers and small entrepreneurs who have limited resources and access to banking services.